Feigeliudan01/mapggm_supplemental/README.md

 # mapggm_supplemental: Supplemental files for Multi-attribute perturbed Gaussian graphical models

-This repository contains files used in ``Detection of multiple perturbations in multi-omics biological networks'' (Griffin, Johnson, & Kolaczyk; under revision).
+This repository contains files used in ``Detection of multiple perturbations in multi-omics biological networks'' (Griffin, Johnson, & Kolaczyk; under review).

 ## Simulations
 The **simulations** directory includes active R scripts, job management, postprocessing, and plotting files for the simulation study described in the paper.